yeshvanth-m/Wireless-Audio-Transmission-using-Li-Fi/README.md

 [![Performace](https://img.youtube.com/vi/0lLrks1bQIg/0.jpg)](http://www.youtube.com/watch?v=0lLrks1bQIg)

 The above video shows the frequency response of the Li-Fi system.
-Next stage is building the Li-Fi Receiver
+The next stage is building the Li-Fi Receiver

 ### Building the Li-Fi Demodulator